jxu/PiCalc/README.md

 **Chudnovsky**

-Uses a very fast rapidly convergent algorithm that can be seen here: http://en.wikipedia.org/wiki/Chudnovsky_algorithm
+Uses a very fast rapidly convergent algorithm that can be seen here: http://en.wikipedia.org/wiki/Chudnovsky_algorithm.
+Includes a regular implementation with gmpy2 and a binary-splitting method with gmpy2.